jacobh310/film_revenue_model/README.md

 # Introduction
 ---
 Production companies and studios alike always aim for the biggest budget often disregarding creative integrity.
 Often times these studios resort to uncreative ideas like reboots, endless sequels, and book adaptations.
 These attempts are often seen as a cash grab to the more savy film audience.
-This projects devles deeper into what characteristics correlate with higher box office revenues.
-The data is for this project is scrapped of Wikipedia which often had ranges for their box office and budgets so take these results with a grain of salt.
+This project devles deeper into what characteristics correlate with higher box office revenues.
+The data is for this project is scrapped of Wikipedia which does not always have the most accurate information so take these results with a grain of salt.
 Also the data only include films from 1990 to 2019.
 In the final part of the project, I built a model that predicts box office revenues

 # Exploratory Data Analysis
 ### Numeric Variable Correlation Plot

 ![Alt text](https://github.com/jacobh310/film_revenue_model/blob/master/images/corr.JPG?raw=true "Sentiment")
 - Budget has a .745 correlation with box office revenue.
 Compnaies that invest more money into a movie expect to make more money in return.
-Movies have largebudgets for good reason.
+Movies have large budgets for good reason.
 Great starting cast and crew cost more than a relatively unknown cast and/or crew.
 Expensive set pieces, CGI, special effects, time filming are all factors that affect budget.

 ### Adapatation, reboots, sequels, and prequels
 *rsp stands for reboot, sequel, prequel